 In September 2018, one of the Company's raw material vendors was purchased by a significant stockholder of the Company.
-The purchase of the vendor by the stockholder, has had no impact on the cadence or amount of the raw materials that the Company has purchased from the vendor.
-Since the acquisition of the vendor, the Company has purchased approximately \$650,000 of raw materials from the vendor.
-The Company believes that all payments made to the vendor are at market value and thus at arms-length.
+The purchase of the vendor by the stockholder, had no impact on the cadence or amount of the raw materials that the Company purchased from the vendor.
+As of June 10, 2019, the significant stockholder sold 3,294,653 shares in the Company and is no longer considered a related party.
+Subsequent to the acquisition of the vendor by the stockholder, the Company had purchased approximately \$1,505,960 and \$650,000 of raw materials from the vendor in 2019 and 2018, respectively.